stevenaproctor/hmrc-screens/README.md

 [http://hmrc.github.io/hmrc-screens/](http://hmrc.github.io/hmrc-screens/)

-You can view screenshots of user journeys for each service as an overview or in detail and step through them in order.
+You can view user journeys for each service as an overview, or select a screen for more detail and then step through them in order.

 ## Running the app locally

 The app is very simple.
-You can view screens locally just by opening the root folder's `index.html` in a browser.
+You can view screens locally by opening the root folder, `index.html`, in a browser.

 It works especially well in Chrome's presentation mode.
-Your mileage may vary in other browsers.
+Your experience may vary in other browsers.

 ## How to contribute your screens

-Adding screens is a great way for other people to see your user journeys and how you've solved a problem.
-It also helps us to identify design patterns in services and keep consistency of those patterns between services.
+Adding your screens is a great way to showcase the problems you've solved.
+It also allows us to ensure consistency across the services and identify design patterns.

-Screenshots of production services are better than prototypes as they show us what's seen by our users.
-However, it's not always easy to screenshot these services if they require authentication.
+Screenshots of production services are better than prototypes as they show what’s currently seen by our users.
+Also, it’s not easy to screenshot a service that requires authentication.

-Pull requests are the best way to contribute.
-You'll need to know how to use Git.
+Creating pull requests are the best way to contribute.
+So, you'll need to know how to use GitHub.

 ## Option 01

-Using the command line tool you can create a service and add screenshots you have taken scenario by scenario.
-The prompts in the CLI are straightforward to follow, but they are described below.
+Using the command line tool (CLI), you can create a service and add screenshots you’ve taken, scenario by scenario.
+The prompts in the CLI are straightforward:

 ### 1. Run the tool

-1. Open your terminal and navigate to the root folder
+1. Open your terminal
+2. Navigate to the root directory
-2. Type `npm start`
+3. Type `npm start`
-3. Follow the prompts
+4. Follow the prompts

-You will be given a list of the services that are already in the app and the option to add a new service.
+You’ll be given a list of the services that are already in the app and the option to add a new one.

-To add a new scenario to an existing service, select the name of the service from the list and hit enter.
-You will then be asked for the name of the scenario you want to add.
+To add a new scenario to an existing service

-To add a new service select 'Create a new service' and hit enter.
-You will be asked for the name of the service, then the name of the scenario to add to it.
+- Select the service from the list
+- Hit enter
+- Enter the name of the scenario

+To add a new service:
+- Select 'create a new service'
+- Hit enter
+- Enter the name of the service
+- Enter the name of the scenario

 ### 2. Add your images

-Each service has it's own folder in [`/service`](https://github.com/hmrc/hmrc-screens/tree/gh-pages/service).
-Drop all your images into the scenario folder that was just created in the service's `images` folder.
+Each service has its own folder in [`/service`](https://github.com/hmrc/hmrc-screens/tree/gh-pages/service).
+Add all your images into the scenario folder in the service's images directory.

 Return to the command line and hit enter.
-Your screenshots will be renamed (to make them safe for the web) and ordered chronologically according to the date and time the files were created.
-This means that if you've captured the screens one after the other while navigating through a journey they will be in the correct order in the app.
+Your screenshots will be renamed (to make them web friendly) and ordered chronologically according to when they were created.
+This means that as you've captured the screens while navigating through a journey, they’ll be in the same order in the app.

 #### Capturing screenshots